Sensory Integration: History and Theory

 History of Sensory Integration

-The sensory integration (SI) specialty was originally developed by A. Jean Ayres PhD, OTR, who was both an occupational therapist and an educational psychologist.
-A former member of the USC occupational therapy faculty, she developed a theoretical framework, a set of standardized tests (today known as the Sensory Integration and Praxis Tests), and a clinical approach for identification and remediation of SI problems in children.
+The sensory integration (SI) specialty was originally developed by USC Chan faculty member A. Jean Ayres PhD, OTR (1920-1988), who was both an occupational therapist and an educational psychologist.
+Dr. Ayres developed a theoretical framework, a set of standardized tests (today known as the Sensory Integration and Praxis Tests), and a clinical approach for identification and remediation of SI problems in children.
 Her publications on sensory integration span a 30-year period from the 1960s through the 1980s, and include psychometric studies as well as clinical trials and single case studies.

 What Does SI-Based Occupational Therapy Look Like?